Helping Physicians and Researchers Accelerate Their Clinical Outcomes Research Methods Expertise

 by Graham Colditz, MD, DrPH

 , chief, Division of Public Health Sciences, Department of Surgery.
-The MPHS program prepares students for distinguished clinical research careers by accelerating and deepening their expertise in population health and clinical outcomes research.
+The MPHS program prepares you for distinguished clinical research careers by accelerating and deepening your expertise in population health and clinical outcomes research.

 The MPHS Program Committee, comprised of Washington University School of Medicine leaders from many specialties, provides valuable input on program goals, course offerings, and student applications.